-In an earlier post I talked about the spot, and briefly mentioned its importance for proper eating, drinking, and speaking.
-In this post, I’m going to go into detail about why keeping your tongue on the spot is so important for these functions.
+In an earlier post I talked about the spot, and briefly mentioned its importance for proper eating,

-The spot is the alveolar ridge, that hard ridge or bump just behind your upper front gumline.
+ridge, that hard ridge or bump just behind your upper front gumline.
 There are actually two alveolar ridges - the other is in your lower jaw - but we're only concerned with the upper one right now.
-In a normal tongue, the tip rests against the spot while the rest of the tongue is tucked up and back against the palate.
-In a tongue tied person, keeping the tip of the tongue on the spot, and the rest of the tongue tucked up against the palate, can be very difficult - if not impossible.
+In a normal tongue, the tip rests against the

 Keeping the tongue on the spot is important for a number of reasons.
-For one, proper positioning of the tongue helps prevents tongue thrust (also known as reverse swallow or immature swallow) in which the tongue pokes through the anterior incisors during swallowingtalking, and while the tongue is at rest.
+For one, proper positioning of the tongue helps prevents tongue thrust (also known as reverse swallow or immature swallow) in which the tongue pokes through the anterior incisors during swallowing, talking, and while the tongue is at rest.
 Tongue thrust can adversely affect your teeth.
 Many people with tongue thrust develop open bites in which their teeth don't touch either at the front, sides, or back.
 There are many cases where individuals get braces to correct their open bite, get good results, and relapse once the braces are removed because the source of their tongue thrust was never corrected.
 In my case, my tongue thrust was so bad I never achieved a closed bite even while wearing braces.

 I should point out that tongue thrust is not always related to tongue tie.
 Other factors that contribute to tongue thrust are thumb sucking, enlarged tonsils, hereditary factors, and a large tongue.
 Also, although tongue thrust is common in infants and young children, and it is usually is resolved by age 8.
 See: Ankyloglossia on wikipedia